• Students

 If you are participating in a Study Abroad program, Consortium Agreement, or have other school-related expenses that you feel is not reflected in your COA, you may be able to increase your COA budget.
 Please speak to the Office of Financial Aid to find out more information.

 Students enrolled in Advanced Certificate Programs, Post-Baccalaureate Certificate Programs and Non-Degree Programs are not eligible for Federal Financial Aid, including Federal Direct Loans.
-However, these students may apply for alternative student loans and institutional aid, such as Hunter College Scholarships.
+However, these students may apply for alternative student loans and institutional aid, such as Hunter College scholarships.

 Financial aid awards are not automatically renewed each year.
 Students must apply for aid each year to renew their eligibility for all types of assistance (including Hunter College scholarships), continue to demonstrate financial need, make satisfactory academic progress toward degree requirements, and be in good academic standing.